LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Both the :program:`lassoc` tool and the freely available :program:`gcc` compiler tools are required to compile a binary LassoApp.
 Several steps are involved in this task.
-However, Lasso Server ships with a "makefile" which simplifies this process.
+However, LassoSoft makes available a "makefile" which simplifies this process.
 To use this makefile, copy the file into the same location as the LassoApp directory.
 Then, on the command line, type: